Formulary

 • Solifenacin tablets; 5 mg once daily, increased if necessary to 10 mg once daily (see 7.4.2 Drugs for urinary frequency).

 • If the patient is at risk of cognitive impairment (e.g., dementia) consider trospium tablets (immediate release); 20mg twice daily, before food (see 7.4.2 Drugs for urinary frequency).
-Where trospium is ineffective or not tolerated, consider mirabegron (see below).
+Where trospium is ineffective or not tolerated, consider vibegron or mirabegron (see below).

 If symptoms persist (after 4 weeks) or solifenacin not tolerated: